 $40 for a portable dog place-mat.
 One off payment.

-$25-$28 ‘Gentle leader’ head halter (most Assistance dogs wear these).
+$25-$28 ‘Gentle leader’ head halter (many assistance dogs wear these).
 One off payment.
-These are used to calm the dog for assistance work.
+These are used to calm the dog for assistance work and maintain focus on ‘the job’.
 You can purchase from pet shops or the trainer.
+PADT recommends the ‘gentle leader’ brand.

 Training locations are at either: John Pascoe Fawkner Reserve (Oak Park), Strathmore Heights Boeing Reserve, Moonee Ponds Central, Airport West shopping centre, Highpoint Shopping Centre (Maribyrnong), Northland Shopping Centre (Preston) and Melbourne city centre on occasion.
 Please be prepared to attend these locations.

-If you require an Assistance Animal training estimation of costs for your NDIS application, please contact us for a support letter.
-This is a detailed document to compile in collaboration with your allied health team and support coordinator.
-Cost $110.
-This will be invoiced to the NDIS participant.
+If you require a written report or AA application assessment form, please contact us to discuss.
+This is a detailed report to compile in collaboration with your allied health team and support coordinator.
+This will be invoiced to the NDIS participant PRIOR to PADT filling out the assessment form whether you have current funding or not.
+Please budget on approximately 4-5 hours charged at PADT’s current hourly rate.

 - It is up to the participant (with the dog) and the support coordinator to decide where the Assistance Dog training funds will come from & which line item it will fall under.